fubel/PyCannyEdge/README.md

 This repository contains an **educational** implementation of the Canny Edge Detector in Python 2.7.
 I wrote this to generate plots for my Bachelor's thesis about Numerical Edge Detection and not for productive applications.

-The algorithm was split in it's 5 essential parts.
+The algorithm was splitted in it's 5 essential parts.
 You can find the corresponding functions in [``CannyEdge/core.py``](CannyEdge/core.py).

 Usage